lowhung/nounberg-terminal/README.md

 ### Service Boundaries

 * **Dedicated API vs Indexer** — REST/WebSocket traffic runs in its own process while chain ingestion remains isolated; this separation simplifies scaling decisions (CPU for workers, I/O for API) and keeps failure domains narrow.
-* **Worker isolation** — Enrichment is CPU‑bound and parallel‑friendly; running it in a discrete container group lets Kubernetes HPA scale based on queue depth without impacting request latency on the API.
+* **Worker Isolation & Scaling ** — Enrichment is CPU‑bound and parallel‑friendly.
+[BullMQ concurrency](https://docs.bullmq.io/guide/workers/concurrency) scaling makes each worker handle more jobs concurrently when the queue is busy.
+Alternatively you could use Docker Swarm (or another orchestration tool) to do worker scaling, have a hook to watch queue depth metrics via Prometheus, and scale according.

 ### Internal Communication